Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology observables and self-similarity

 \section{Persistent homology observables and self-similarity}

-In this section we broadly embed alpha complexes and persistent homology descriptors into quantum field theory (QFT), focussing on the classical-statistical approximation.
+In this section we embed alpha complexes and persistent homology descriptors into the classical-statistical regime of quantum field theory (QFT).
 By means of functional summaries of persistence diagrams, this leads to the definition of persistent homology observables.
 In quite a few examples of these the same integral kernel appears, which we call the asymptotic persistence pair distribution.
 This paves the way to a self-similar scaling approach for the asymptotic persistence pair distribution, whose outgrowths for birth and death radii distributions are given by Eqs. (\ref{EqScalingAnsatzB}) and (\ref{EqScalingAnsatzD}).
 In Sec. \ref{SecExponentSpectrum} this particular scaling behavior has been shown to describe simulation outcomes well.